-MATHEMATICS ACCELERATION: During the fourth nine (9) weeks of each school year, all students will have the opportunity to take an accelerated math assessment.
+MATHEMATICS ACCELERATION: During the fourth nine (9) weeks of each school year, students who meet the criteria listed below will be provided an opportunity to take an accelerated math assessment.
 This assessment represents mathematical content from the following year's curriculum.
-Students who score an 80% or higher will be eligible to accelerate to the next grade level's math.
-This assessment will be administered to all students unless a parent opts their child out of the assessment.